microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 - infra_provision_bicep_pipeline.yml
 - infra_provision_terraform_pipeline.yml

+**Step n.** Using the value for VERSION from infra_config.yml, append the version number to the end of the following properties in all batch_config.yml files.

 **Step n.** Create an azure pipeline to deploy the infrastructure.
 Your pipeline should be based on either a bicep (infra_provision_bicep_pipeline.yml) or a terraform (infra_provision_terraform_pipeline.yml) Azure Pipelines yaml file.